saitarunallu/CredNXT/README.md

 ## 🆘 Support

+For support and questions:
-For support, email support@crednxt.com or create an issue in the GitHub repository.
+- Create an issue in the repository

----

-**Built with ❤️ for the Indian fintech ecosystem**
+- Check the troubleshooting section above
+- Review the health check endpoints for diagnostic information

+## 🚀 Roadmap

+- [ ] Mobile app development (React Native)
+- [ ] Advanced analytics and reporting
+- [ ] Integration with payment gateways
+- [ ] Machine learning for risk assessment
+- [ ] Multi-language support
+- [ ] API for third-party integrations